ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

 The custom task is scanning all AMD dependencies of all modules and tries to resolve the module names.
 If a module has been found a custom bundle will be created in the proper namespace of the module, e.g. `@apollo/client/core` will create a custom bundle at `dist/resources/@apollo/client/core.js`.

+## Web Components support

+Besides plain NPM packages, the `ui5-tooling-modules` also has dedicated support for [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) a.k.a. *Seamless Web Components* support.
+A package is recognized as a Web Components package when it ships a [Custom Elements Manifest](https://custom-elements-manifest.open-wc.org/) — either referenced via the `customElements` field in its `package.json`, or found at the conventional `dist/custom-elements.json` (or `dist/custom-elements-internal.json`) location.
+Based on that manifest, the tooling generates the glue code so the Web Components can be consumed like regular UI5 controls.

+There are three different cases which are handled automatically depending on the nature of the package and its components:

+### 1. UI5 Web Components

+Packages whose components extend `UI5Element` from `@ui5/webcomponents-base` (detected because the package *is* `@ui5/webcomponents-base` or lists it in its `dependencies`), e.g. [`@ui5/webcomponents`](https://www.npmjs.com/package/@ui5/webcomponents).
+For these, the tooling runs the full pipeline:

+- a **package module** is generated (in the `gen` namespace by default, see `pluginOptions.webcomponents.namespace`) which registers the library, applies the [Custom Elements Scoping](https://ui5.github.io/webcomponents/docs/advanced/scoping/), and pulls in the base package
+- a **UI5 control wrapper** is generated per custom element so it can be used like a native UI5 control (incl. properties, aggregations, events, and — when enabled — JSDoc and `*.d.ts` files)
+- the base package (`@ui5/webcomponents-base`) is imported ahead of the component so scoping and shared features are initialized before any component is defined

+### 2. Non-UI5 Web Components (with a package)

+Packages that ship a Custom Elements Manifest but whose components do **not** extend `UI5Element`, e.g. [`@luigi-project/container`](https://www.npmjs.com/package/@luigi-project/container).
+UI5 control wrappers are still generated for every custom element so they can be used as UI5 controls, but the UI5-specific package-chunk emission, scoping, and base-package import are skipped — those components neither need nor understand the `@ui5/webcomponents-base` runtime.
+Importing the package (e.g. `@luigi-project/container`) exposes the generated wrapper classes, and importing an individual component module (e.g. `@luigi-project/container/LuigiContainer`) resolves through its UI5 wrapper.

+### 3. Native Web Components (load the component itself, no package)

+This is the case where a Web Component module is imported **directly** and there is no package glue to load — the module simply *is* the Web Component and it only needs to register itself.
+This covers custom elements that do not extend `UI5Element` and that are imported as standalone modules rather than through their package entry point.

+For such native Web Components the tooling neither prepends an `import` of the package nor of `@ui5/webcomponents-base` — the generated entry point loads **only the Web Component module itself**.
+Since the component does not rely on scoping or any other feature provided by a UI5 Web Components package, there is nothing else to bundle: the component defines its own custom element (`customElements.define(...)`) when its module is evaluated.
+A `sap.ui.define` re-export stub is still emitted for the imported module so that a direct import (e.g. an application importing a single component module from a Web Components package) resolves through the generated UI5 wrapper.

+> :bulb: All three cases are detected automatically from the package metadata and the component's superclass chain — no additional configuration is required.
+Use the `pluginOptions.webcomponents.*` options (see [above](#configuration-options-in-yourappui5yaml)) to fine-tune the behavior (e.g. `skip`, `scoping`, `namespace`, `includeAssets`), and `pluginOptions.webcomponents.force: true` to enable the transformation when the framework version cannot be derived from the `ui5.yaml`.

 ## How to obtain support

 Please use the GitHub bug tracking system to post questions, bug reports or to create pull requests.